Barbara Barrie: Film

 Barrie made her film debut uncredited in Giant (1956).
 Her first credited role was as Edna in The Caretakers in 1963.
 The following year, Barrie received her first leading role in film with One Potato, Two Potato, portraying Julie Cullen Richards, a divorced woman newly remarried to an African-American man while her ex-husband demands custody rights for their child, on grounds that their child is in danger because they are living with a man of color.
 The film was considered controversial when released, dealing with racial tensions at the time, and was nominated for the Academy Award for Best Screenplay.
 She won the Cannes Best Actress Award for her performance.

 In 1979, Barrie received critical acclaim for her role as Evelyn Stohler, the small-town mother of a young man who dreams of becoming an Italian bicycle racer in Breaking Away.
 Breaking Away was nominated for the Academy Award for Best Picture and Barrie was nominated for the Academy Award for Best Supporting Actress.
-In 1980, she played the mother of Goldie Hawn's character in Private Benjamin.
+In 1980, she played the mother of Goldie Hawn's titular character in Private Benjamin.
 In the 1999 film, Judy Berlin, Barrie was nominated for an Indie Spirit Award for her performance as Sue Berlin, the mother of Edie Falco's character.